How do I: Do More That Matters

 How I do: work remotely and thrive

-If you really look at how you spend your time, measure your productivity and have meaningful/impactful communication, you will have more online than in person.
+If you really look at how you spend your time, measure your productivity, and have meaningful/impactful communication, you will have more online than in person.
 And I say that as an Extravert.

 Why does it matter where the company is located?
 It is understood that many companies will have pay grades and pay scales that slide up and down.
 I am not advocating for the unionization of workers, especially if you have negotiation skills and work experience to back it up.